It can be challenging to purchase a new car or vehicle if you are not familiar with the different vehicle types.

 These are high-performance cars with large engines.
 Most are two-seaters while being very expensive – some are going for as high as one million dollars.
 Most have V8 or V12 while generating over 500 hp.
 Depending on the model, the sports car comes with an open roof.

 These car models come with a retractable roof.
-They can be two-seaters or four-seaters.
+They can both be two-seaters or four-seaters.
 They can basically be any car model with a retractable roof, while the roadster is often a special car model.

 A Minivan is a Van, but instead of a cargo area, it has seats for passengers.
 It often has 7 or 8 passenger seats, making it perfect for bigger families or taxi cars.
 They do often have a sliding door on one or both sides of the car.